Austin Jail Release Attorney

 Jail Release Lawyer In Travis County

 When arrested, the first question is usually – how do I secure release from jail?
-For many people, it is often the first time they have ever considered contacting a criminal defense attorney.
+One potential expense to consider is the jail release fee, which can sometimes be credited towards attorney’s fees if a lawyer is retained.
+For many people, it is often the first time they have ever considered contacting a criminal defense attorney experienced in criminal law.
 Every minute spent in jail can seem like an eternity.
 To start, check here for details on how to locate your friend/loved one.
 You can also learn about checking on an active warrant.
 Luckily, an experienced Austin jail release lawyer can help get your person released from the Travis County jail sooner.
 Sometimes the jail release process takes just a few hours.
 In other cases, the wrong attorney can delay release from jail for weeks or even months as you await your day in court.
 Don’t spend any longer in custody than is absolutely necessary.
 Call ATX Legal today for a free consultation.
-If arrested in Travis County, attorney Rob Chesnutt can help.

 Bail Bonds in Travis County

 After being processed by Travis County Central Booking and having bail set by a judge, a bond is the way to be released from jail while you wait for your court date.
 It is essentially a promise to appear.
+Bail bondsmen facilitate the release of individuals from jail by paying surety bonds on their behalf, often charging non-refundable fees and sometimes requiring collateral.
 If you fail to appear, you will face consequences.
 Usually, this means that your bond will be revoked, a warrant will be issued, and you will owe a sum of money, which will vary based on the amount of bail.
 The purpose of bail is only to secure the arrested person’s return to court, and to protect the community.
 That’s it.
 It is not supposed to be used as a punishment.
 Of course, in practice it often seems like a punishment.

 Personal Bond

 The best result for a jail release is always a Personal bond – also called a Personal Recognizance Bond or PR bond.
 This is a jail release without posting a cash or surety bond.
 Except for a small fee ($20-40), there is no cost at all.
 A judge will look at the probable cause affidavit and the totality of the circumstances when determining whether to grant a personal bond.
+Legal counsel plays a crucial role in securing personal bonds, as they can recommend them and navigate the conditions and criteria that govern their approval.
 In some cases, a judge will grant a Personal Bond before an attorney is even hired.
 However, in other cases, a lawyer is needed to plead the case for the defendant before the magistrate judge.
 An experienced Austin jail release attorney will point to many factors that indicate ties to the local area while also demonstrating that there is no danger to the community.
 Following House Bill SB6, if you are arrested for certain county charges, like violent offenses, you are not eligible for personal bond.
-A criminal defense lawyer can help you qualify for a PR bond and save you money.

 Cash or Surety Bonds